doorkeeper-gem/doorkeeper/README.md

 ### Custom Access Token Generator

 By default a 32 bit access token will be generated.
-If you require a custom token, such as [JWT](http://jwt.io), specify an object that responds to `.generate(resource_owner_id: resource_owner_id)` and returns a string to be used as the token.
+If you require a custom token, such as [JWT](http://jwt.io), specify an object that responds to `.generate(options = {})` and returns a string to be used as the token.

 ```ruby
 Doorkeeper.configure do